FNNDSC/website-old/README.md

 podman-compose down
 ```

-Your directory permissions will be a little wonky on your host system afterwads.
+Your directory permissions will be a little wonky on your host system afterwards.
 You can read more about that at [https://docs.podman.io/en/latest/markdown/podman-unshare.1.html], but to correct the issue you'll just have to do:

 ```bash
 sudo chown yourusername:yourusername -R .